-- 5. Clean the cooling system filler cap and inspect the gasket.
-If the gasket is damaged, discard the old filler cap and install a new filler cap.
-If the gasket is not damaged, use a suitable pressurizing pump in order to test the pressure of the filler cap.
-The correct pressure is stamped on the face of the filler cap.
-If the filler cap does not retain the correct pressure, install a new filler cap. - 6.
+- 2. Start and run the engine at low idle.
+Increase the engine rpm to high idle.
+Operate the engine in order to open the engine thermostat.
+An open thermostat will allow any air in the system to be purged.
+Decrease the engine speed to low idle.
+Stop the engine. - 3.
+Maintain the coolant level at the maximum mark that is correct for your application. - 4.
+Clean the cooling system filler cap.
+Inspect the gasket that is on the cooling system filler cap.
+If the gasket that is on the cooling system filler cap is damaged, discard the old cooling system filler cap and install a new cooling system filler cap.
+If the gasket that is on the cooling system filler cap is not damaged, pressure test the cooling system filler cap.
+The correct pressure for the cooling system filler cap is stamped on the face of the cooling system filler cap.
+If the cooling system filler cap does not retain the correct pressure, install a new cooling system filler cap. - 5.
 Start the engine.
-Inspect the cooling system for leaks and for correct operating temperature.
+Inspect the cooling system for leaks and for proper operating temperature.